-We had found a wild asparagus nearby, so we went to check on it, but I guess it’s a little too early.
-I had marked it specifically, and our pinpoint was nothing but a pile of segmented straw, so we know two things: either the thing we found was not asparagus or it’s too early.
+In the fall, we had found a wild asparagus nearby, so we went to check on it, but I guess it’s a little too early.
+I had marked it specifically on a map, but our pinpoint was nothing but a pile of segmented straw, so we know two things: either the thing we found was not asparagus or it’s too early.
 We’ll check back in a few weeks.

 Then we took a walk near Coggeshall Farm.
 It’s closed up right now, but it’s still beautiful.